rubykube/module-golang/ex10/README.md

 ## Implement simple Blockchain
 A blockchain is a growing list of records, called blocks, which are linked using cryptography.
 Blockchains which are readable by the public are widely used by cryptocurrencies.
-Having fun implementing a blockchain using Golang.
+Have fun implementing a blockchain using Golang.

 * [How Does Blockchain Work](https://blockgeeks.com/guides/blockchain-consensus/)
 * [Bitcoin - Beyond the Basics](https://www.youtube.com/watch?v=Dn6q9nveJbA)